Leody Taveras Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.36 team ERA that ranks 19th among all MLB pitching staffs.
+- The Tigers' 4.41 team ERA ranks 20th among all league pitching staffs.

-- Tigers pitchers combine to give up 94 total home runs at a clip of 1.2 per game (to rank 20th in the league).
+- Tigers pitchers combine to allow 96 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- Manning (1-1) gets the starting nod for the Tigers, his third of the season.

-- In his last appearance on Tuesday, April 11, the righty threw six innings against the Toronto Blue Jays, allowing four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.